suneel0101/suneel0101.github.io/_posts/2020-12-28-my-defense-of-keith-raniere-part-1.markdown

 It would not be possible to determine the facts of a six-week trial in less than three hours.
 Perhaps the jury did not convict Keith on the facts but on their personal opinion they formed of him throughout a trial, where the judge let the prosecution run amok, dirtying him up with every salacious tidbit about his lifestyle regardless of whether it was accurate, wildly exaggerated or remotely related to the charges or not.

 # “PYRAMID” ORGANIZATIONS
-{% include image.html url="/assets/2020-12-28/amazon.jpg" description="Is Amazon a 'pyramid' organization?
-When we want to show respect to an organization, we call it a company. " height="300" %}

 **“The term “pyramid organization” is an example of hate.
 This is possibly the least offensive hate conduit in my case, yet its innocuous nature serves to illustrate the hate’s subtlety…**

 **I supposedly create “pyramid organizations” — different from normal “organizations”.
 The implication is somehow “pyramid” is improper: I am at the “top” or “apex”, control everything unchecked, in some “sinister” and unspecified way.
 How is “pyramid” different than a restaurant, private corporation, or even the US Attorney’s office?
 Some will say each of these likely answer to some check and balance system so even with a small, sole proprietorship — a restaurant for example — that owner must answer to the Health Department.
 If it were true I created businesses wherein I answer to no one, I still, in the least, answer to the law (If I didn’t, I would not be incarcerated.)**